NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 is very small, or if you're using FP8 PTQ and the accuracy after enabling it does not satisfy your requirement, it is not recommended to enable that feature.

+### GEMM + SwiGLU Fusion in Gated-MLP

+GEMM + SwiGLU fusion in Gated-MLP combines two Matmul operations and one SwiGLU operation into a single kernel.
+It only supports FP8 on Hopper now.
+For FP8 PTQ, the downside is slight reduction of accuracy because one of the quantization scaling factors are discarded.

+If model is large and you are running it on Hopper with FP8 precision, it is recommended to enable the feature by using the `--use_fused_mlp --gemm_swiglu_plugin fp8` argument with `trtllm-build`.
+When the workload is very small, or the accuracy after enabling it does not satisfy your requirement, it is not recommended to enable that feature.

 ### GEMM Plugin

 The GEMM plugin utilizes NVIDIA cuBLASLt to perform GEMM operations.
 On FP16 and